1. What Go Live Command Collects

 Go Live Command collects operational launch and support data such as account identity, role, organization, project assignment, site or area, request category, urgency, callback point, device or workstation identifier, routing status, acknowledgements, interactions, audit events, and approved knowledge activity.

 The platform is designed for operational support.
-It must not be used to submit patient identifiers, payment data, passwords, badge secrets, clinical details, or other private identifiers.
+It must not be used to submit patient identifiers, payment data, passwords, badge secrets, clinical details, or other private identifiers in any surface — including boards, group chat, timesheets, training submissions, or notes.

 2. How Data Is Used

-We use operational data to route support requests, staff command-center queues, send approved notifications, generate no-PHI reports, maintain audit logs, improve launch readiness, and administer customer accounts.
+We use operational data to route support requests, staff command-center queues, send approved notifications, generate no-PHI reports, maintain audit logs, improve launch readiness, coordinate work across the Industry Operations Boards, Group Chat, Workforce Lifecycle Suite, and Training Center, and administer customer accounts.

 AI-assisted features are used only for operational classification, summarization, suggested routing, issue clustering, training gap detection, and draft guidance.
 Human approval is required before staff-facing Answer Hub guidance is pushed to users or the knowledge base.